-Today our facilities, health professionals and staff represent a vital presence in the community.
-As our region has grown, Gritman has continued to lead the way in a rapidly changing health care landscape.
-True to the spirit of our founder—Gritman remains committed to making the region a vibrant, healthy place to live and work for generations to come.
+Today our facilities, nurses, providers and staff represent a vital presence in the community.
+As our region has grown, Gritman has adapted with advanced technology and modern treatments to meet the rapidly changing health care landscape while maintaining a high bar for compassionate care.
+True to the spirit of our founder, Gritman remains committed to making the region a vibrant, healthy place to live and work-today, and for generations to come.